PRI vs. SIP Trunking: What's the Difference and Which is Best?

 Head to Head: PRI vs. SIP on 4 Key Business Considerations

 For the vast majority of organizations, SIP is much cheaper than PRI.
 Cost is an important consideration for organizations, even though it’s not the only factor to take into account when you’re investing in a business phone system.
-Organizations who need to scale their system, add features, and perform long distance calling are likely to achieve massive cost savings.
+Organizations that need to scale their system, add features, and perform long-distance calling are likely to achieve massive cost savings.